|“Administrator”||means an individual that is identified as such within Unity;|

 5.3.
 The Account Holder agrees it is ultimately responsible for all activity under Administrator and User Credentials and agrees to notify us immediately upon becoming aware or suspects that any Credentials have been compromised.

 5.5.
 In order to use Unity, each User is required to provide a trusted cell phone number (“Trusted Cell Number”) for User identity validation purposes.
-DP will not use a Trusted Cell Number for any purpose other than as part of Unity authentication processes.
+Dye & Durham will not use a Trusted Cell Number for any purpose other than as part of Unity authentication processes.

 6. Fees and Invoicing